jakubriegel/PUTflap/readme.md

 tba

 ## license
-PUTflap is distributed free of charge based on JFLAP license and Creative Commons Attribution Share Alike 4.0
+PUTflap is distributed free of charge based on JFLAP license and CC BY-NC-SA 4.0

 ### JFLAP 7.1 LICENSE